Singapore

 Plenary 3 – Building resilient and adaptive economies for a changing climate

-According to the World Health Organization, climate change is projected to cause approximately 250,000 additional deaths per year worldwide between 2030 and 2050 due to malnutrition, malaria, diarrhoea and heat stress – disproportionately impacting vulnerable communities who lack the resources to guard against these threats.
+According to the World Health Organization, climate change is projected to cause approximately 250,000 additional deaths per year worldwide between 2030 and 2050 —impacts that will fall disproportionately on vulnerable communities who often lack access to healthcare, insurance coverage, or financial safety nets.

 16:30